 Skip to Content

 Why a whole post on tips for new RV owners?
 Well, purchasing an RV is a big deal!
-Think about it – a vehicle and a home are two of the biggest purchases a person makes in life.
-An RV is both, and there’s a double learning curve to go along with it.
+Think about it – a vehicle and a home are two of the biggest purchases a person makes in life… and an RV is both, with double the learning curve to go along with it.
+This can be overwhelming at first.
+So, we’re offering these tips for new RV owners in an attempt to help readers avoid some big mistakes that many of us made as newbies.

-We’ve been on the road full-time for a couple of decades now, so we’ve got some experience under our belts.
-But we also still remember what it’s like to buy an RV, hit the road, and move into RV life having never dumped a black tank.
+We were on the road full-time for a couple of decades, so we’ve got some experience under our belts.
+But we also still remember what it’s like to buy an RV, hit the road, and transition into RV life, having never had to dump a black tank.
+So, RV newbies, we’ve got your backs!

 Let’s jump into some tips for new RV owners.